-The general governance arrangements and Risk Management System of VICO may be described as relying on three pillars:
+The general governance arrangements and risk management system of VICO may be described as relying on three pillars:

-- 1) A Governance Framework aligned with VICO's strategic objectives, providing top level oversight by the Board, clear ownership and accountability for risks, appropriate independence to various risk stakeholders as well as clear escalating and reporting channels. - 2) A Risk Management Function which, thanks to a clearly defined Risk Appetite framework, sets out VICO's strategic objectives in documented Risk Policies.
-The Risk Management System includes appropriate limits and operational checkpoints and the approach to functional identification, measurement, mitigation and monitoring processes are documented.
+- A Governance Framework aligned with VICO's strategic objectives, providing top level oversight by the Board, clear ownership and accountability for risks, appropriate independence to various risk stakeholders, as well as clear escalating and reporting channels. - 2) A Risk Management Function, in conjunction to a clearly defined Risk Appetite framework, sets out VICO's strategic objectives in documented Risk Policies.
+The Risk Management System includes, appropriate limits and operational checkpoints and the approach to functional identification, measurement, mitigation and monitoring processes are documented.
 This Risk Management System also explains the various roles and responsibilities of those stakeholders defined within the Governance framework. - 3) A Risk Register combining operational and risk management processes to deliver a descriptive analysis of material risks facing VICO's global strategic objectives.

 VICO has established four key control functions - Risk Management, Actuarial, Compliance and Internal Audit.
-These functions are responsible for providing guidance, oversight of and challenge to the business, and for providing assurance to the Board in relation to the Company's control framework.
+These functions are responsible for providing guidance, oversight of and challenge to the business, additionally providing assurance to the Board in relation to the Company's control framework.
+The table below outlines the four key control functions:

-Key Functions Name Company Head of Compliance Kieran Creevy Volkswagen Insurance Company dac Chief Risk Officer Peter Nolan Volkswagen Insurance Company dac Head of Actuarial Function Sinead Kiernan Deloitte Head of Internal Audit Ray Kelly Eisner Ampner
+Key Functions Name Company Head of Compliance Kieran Creevy Volkswagen Insurance Company dac Chief Risk Officer Peter Nolan Volkswagen Insurance Company dac Head of Actuarial Function Cherry Chan Barnett Waddingham Head of Internal Audit Ray Kelly Eisner Ampner Outsourced